sgoudy/Techdegree-Project-6/README.md

 Error.pug template created.

 ERRORS:
-When the app is directed at a non-existent route, like /error/error, the app displays a user friendly error page in the browser that details the following: error.message error.status error.stack
+When the app is directed at a non-existent route, lke /error/error, the app displays a user friendly error page in the browser that details the following: error.message error.status error.stack